Tuesday, April 22, 2014

 I wish I could be contrarian about this.
 I wish my voice could stand out from the chorus.
 I also wish I had gotten this done a week and a half ago, but here it is.
 The Winter Soldier was fantastic.
-It was both a solid political thriller and super hero action set piece, as well as damn decent character drama.
+It was both a solid political thriller and super hero action set piece, as well as a damn decent character drama.

 This should be the point where Marvel slips up.
 Where their shtick wears thin, their well of stories runs dry and the shadow of an absent Downy Jr. looms large.
 None of these are the case for Cap 2, though most were for Thor's second go around.
 I was scared about TWS precisely because Thor 2 was just so stunningly predictable.

 Apparently, they had to go back and add more Loki to the mix.
-Seeing as he barley took up a 6th (far and away the best 6th) of the film can you imagine how much more earth we would have had to take?
+Seeing as he barely took up a 6th (far and away the best 6th) of the film, can you imagine how much more earth we would have had to take?
 I'm getting off topic, but The Dark World had me really frightened, guys.
 It wasn't "bad" in a "you couldn't pay me to see it again" kind of way.
 It was just disappointingly boiler plate.
 It even walked back it's solitary piece of character growth in the last second, seemingly just to salt my wound one more time.

 Cap 2 made up for all of that and then some.
 I'd almost be fine with all marvel movies from here on out being tangentially related to Captain Rogers.
 Chis Evans isn't simply that good (he is), the plot isn't simply one of the strongest so far (it is), and the action sequences don't simply build on each other and become more impactful as they go (they do).